The best Labor Day sales for 2020

-Like so many other holidays, Labor Day -- which celebrates the achievements and contributions of American workers -- has evolved into a sales event.
-And despite the weirdness of living through a pandemic, this year is no exception.
+Like a lot of other holidays, Labor Day -- which celebrates the contributions and achievements of American workers -- has evolved into a massive sales event.
+And despite the strangeness of living through a global pandemic, this year is no exception.

-A lot of Labor Day sales kicked off earlier this week, and many more are just starting to arrive.
-Below, we've rounded up the cream of crop when it comes to special offers, but keep checking back throughout the Labor Day weekend as we add more goodies and clearance items.
+A lot of Labor Day sales kicked off earlier this week, and more are still arriving.
+Below, we've rounded up the cream of crop of special offers, but keep checking back throughout today and tomorrow as we continue to add more clearance items.

 And while you're hunting around for Labor Day deals, here are a few others definitely worth checking out: